Background

 In 1978, the late Emeritus Professor G. E. Trease of Crediton, Devon produced the document "A Trease Family 1552 - 1978".
 It was the culmination of many years of tenacious research and is remarkable in that so much was achieved, even more so as it was without the benefit of computer and Internet technology.
 In 1986 he died and after a lapse of five years, research was recommenced by his daughter and her husband who have, over the course of twenty years, extensively increased the body of knowledge.

-This website is dedicated to all those who have contributed to Trease family research over the years but in particular to those mentioned above without whom the site would not be possible.
+This website is dedicated to all contributors to Trease family research over the past years, particularly those mentioned above without whom the site would not be possible.

 Scope